cabal-club/cabal-irc/README.md

 # cabal-irc

-This is a cabal-irc-bouncer, It let's you connect to the cabal network whichever irc-client you prefer.
+This is an cabal-irc-bouncer, It let's you connect to the cabal p2p network using whichever irc-client you prefer.

 Usage: